What Is Application Protection Software?

 Key features include:

-- Security campaigns to reduce security debt across multiple repositories at scale
+- Security campaigns: Helps teams manage and reduce security debt across projects.

 Conclusion